 Half of the Group of Eight Universities are in Melbourne and Sydney, which Times Higher Education ranked as two of the best cities for students in 2018.
 Melbourne has also regularly topped the list of the world’s most liveable cities, ranking in the top five in the QS Best Student Cities Index.
 It is not surprising, then, that around 90,000 students from across the globe have chosen Melbourne as their study destination.
 Melbourne, as the largest city in the Australian state of Victoria, also hosts the largest volume of students.
 Melbourne-based university, Monash, alone has over 60,000 undergraduate and post-graduate students.
 The University of New South Wales in Sydney doesn’t fall far behind with over 54,000 students.
 Sydney was ranked as one of best cities for international students in 2017 by the QS Best Student Cities Index and ranked 10th by the Economist in the list of most liveable cities in the world.
 Also, Sydney is known to be at the centre of Australia’s financial and economic industry.
 The popularity of Melbourne and Sydney, combined with their booming economy, means that you’ll be sure to have a welcoming, diverse, and multicultural study environment with plenty of opportunities, not forgetting the beaches, the barbies, and the beautiful weather!

 Send My Bag offers routes from many countries to Australia, so if you have decided to make the move to study in Australia and want this journey to be as stress-free as possible, check out our online booking system.
-You can get a quote for our student shipping service here, which, compared to student storage services, is a great money and time saving option.
+You can get a quote for sending luggage overseas to Australia, which, compared to student storage services, is a great money and time saving option.

 Sandstone universities, like the Group of Eight universities, are a group of the oldest and most prestigious academic establishments in Australia.
 Yet, they are given the name of Sandstone universities and you may have already guessed why – their sandstone buildings.
 The sandstone look also sets these universities apart from the Red Brick universities in the UK.